-- Young women subject to honour based violence (where for instance they have transgressed the expectations of them as young women in their family and community). - Children at risk of harm from abuse linked to a belief in spirit possession on the part of their parent, carer or wider community.

-- Girls at risk of genital mutilation (usually being taken back to their country of origin for this procedure to be carried out). - > Children being trafficked from abroad. - ➢ Girls and/or boys at risk of being forced into marriage.
+- Young women subject to honour based violence (where for instance they have transgressed the expectations of them as young women in their family and community). - Children at risk of harm from abuse linked to a belief in spirit possession on the part of their parent, carer or wider community. - Girls at risk of genital mutilation (usually being taken back to their country of origin for this procedure to be carried out). - Children being trafficked from abroad. - Girls and/or boys at risk of being forced into marriage.

-Exploitation is a form of child abuse and may take a number of forms:
+Exploitation is a form of child abuse and may take a number of forms, including the four outlined below:

-Child Sexual Exploitation
+Child Sexual Exploitation and Child Criminal Exploitation

-The definition of child sexual exploitation is 'Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
-The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.'
+Child sexual exploitation and Child Criminal Exploitation are forms of abuse that occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+(The victim may have been sexually exploited even if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.')
+CSE and CCE can affect children, both male and female, and can include children who have been moved (trafficked) for the purpose of exploitation.